NicholasL1/EECS3311M-Project/README.md

-# EECS3311M-Project
+# SamePage
-Software Project for EECS3311
+Software Design Project

 # ABOUT THIS PROJECT: